“What’s new?” This question ranks high on the FAQ list when you run into someone you haven’t seen for a while.

 In genealogy, “What’s new?” can elicit an excited iteration about a new website filled with indexes or records, making an ancestor search quicker and easier.
 But ask a researcher tracing Italians “What’s new?” and you’re likely to get a shoulder shrug, a toe kicking the dirt, a mumbled “Not much.”

-The news isn’t all gloom and doom, though, and the sidebar on page 58 shows you steps for digging into your Italian roots.
+The news isn’t all gloom and doom, though, and this article shows you steps for digging into your Italian roots.
 But first, let’s focus on 10 resources that’ll enhance your research and get you going—without having to go to Italy.

 This website is molto bene!
 By clicking on one of the regions in Italy, Apulia (Puglia in Italian), say, you’ll learn the names of all the provinces.
 Then click on a province—I chose my ancestors’ province of Bari—to get a list of all its towns and cities.
 Then click on the town, in my case Terlizzi, and you’ll discover helpful genealogy links.

 One link gives you a Google map of the area.
 You can zoom in for a detailed street map.
 Another link delivers you to a phone directory so you can track down potential relatives with your surname.
 I tried DeBartolo, but didn’t get any hits—which I thought odd, as I’ve visited DeBartolo cousins in the town.
 When I entered just Bartolo, however, it brought up all the DeBartolos in Terlizzi.

 By clicking on the town’s official site, I could take a virtual tour of the area, or look at photos of local landmarks.
 And if you’re wondering who the town’s patron saint is—or the mayor—you can find that information along with the number of families who live there.

 The town page on Comuni Italiani gives you the address and the phone and fax numbers for the town hall, as well as an e-mail link.
 Of course, you’ll need to write your letter or e-mail in Italian.